Sure Dividend

 Valuation & Expected Returns

 Meanwhile, future returns will be fueled by earnings growth and dividends.
-We expect the company to grow EPS by 6% per year through 2028.
+We expect the company to grow EPS by 6% per year through 2030.

 Final Thoughts

-J&J has six decades of consecutive dividend increases under its belt.
+J&J has more than six decades of consecutive dividend increases under its belt.
 There are very few certainties in the stock market, but one of them is that J&J will increase its dividend each year.
 The company has plenty of future growth, thanks to a strong pipeline and its recent acquisitions.

 J&J is attractively valued, with a long-term growth outlook and a market-beating dividend.
 It should have little trouble raising its dividend each year for many years to come.
 As a result, it is a high-quality dividend growth stock to buy and hold for the long run.